Dark photon effect on the rare kaon decay $K_L \rightarrow \pi^0 \nu {\bar \nu}$

-Due to kinetic mixing, the SM weak couplings of the $Z$ boson given by Eqs.~(\ref{eq:C-Zbar-fermion}) and~(\ref{eq:C-Zbar-gauge}) will be modified.
+Because of kinetic mixing, the SM weak couplings of the $Z$ boson given by~(\ref{eq:C-Zbar-fermion}) and~(\ref{eq:C-Zbar-gauge}) will be modified.
 The dark photon will also couple to the SM particles.
 All the physical couplings depend on only two parameters, $M_{A_D}$ and $\epsilon$.